 Who we are

 The Plant Nutrition and Wellness Clinic was established in Brisbane, Australia in 2017 by owner and Accredited Practising Dietitian Kiah Paetz.
-It has since grown into a team of passionate dietitians including a plant based nutritionist and eating disorder dietitian, accredited sports dietitian and fertility and pregnancy dietitian.
+It has since grown into a team of passionate dietitians including a plant based nutritionist and eating disorder dietitian, accredited sports dietitian and gut health dietitian.

 At PNW Clinic our philosophy is is based around three central pillars.